 The smaller flying squirrels are only 10 inches from nose to tip of tail, while gray squirrels reach up to 22 inches long.

-How Do Tree Squirrels Look Like?
+What Do Tree Squirrels Look Like?

 Tree squirrels vary in color from species to species.
 Gray squirrels are the namesakes gray, fox squirrels are dark reddish brown, and flying squirrels are a silky brown with a white belly.